WinVector/Examples/LogisticOmit/margin_recovery.md

   to Confounding”, Communications in Statistics - Theory and Methods, 38:3, 309 — 321.

-(Thank you, Tom Palmer and Robert Horton for references!)
+(Thank you, Tom Palmer and Robert Horton for the references!)

 For this note, let’s work out how to directly try and overcome the noted omitted variable bias.